cmeiklejohn/cmeiklejohn.github.io/_posts/2021-10-14-filibuster-4.markdown

     assert result.status_code == 200
 ```

+This test only assumes a fault-free execution and doesn't consider, or specify, what the application behavior should be, under fault.

 ### Applying Filibuster

 We test this application using Filibuster, which causes us to make the first modification when Service D fails from fault injection.